dustinstansbury/theclevermachine/_posts/2020-07-20-bias-variance-tradeoff.md

 In this example, we highlight the best estimator in terms of prediction error on the testing set (dark red curve) with a dashed black vertical line.
 The best estimator corresponds to a polynomial model of order of $$D=3$$.
 Notice that the vertical black line is located where function defined by the sum of the squared bias and variance (dashed gray curve) is also at a minimum.

 It's also important to notice that the sum of the squared bias and variance has the same shape as the curve defined by the mean squared prediction error on the testing set.
 This exemplifies how the error on novel data can be used as a proxy for determining the best estimator from a candidate set based on squared bias and variance.
-The noise term in ***Equation 6*** is also represented in ***Figure 4*** as the red curve.
-This curve was calculated by taking the difference begween the Testing Set error and the sum of the variance and squared bias.
+The noise term in ***Equation 6*** is also represented in the left subpanel of ***Figure 4*** as the red curve.
+This curve was calculated by taking the difference between the Testing Set error and the sum of the variance and squared bias.
 We can see that the noise term is roughly constant, and equivalent to underlyng the variance of the observations $$\sigma_{noise}^2 = \sigma_{\epsilon}^2$$ (indicated by the dashed red line).

 # Testing Set Error versus Training Set &  Overfitting